 2. A few years ago a superbug was discovered in the United Kingdom (UK).
 The micro-organism, ‘NDM-1’, is resistant to almost all antibiotics and is likely to spread worldwide.
 The superbug is even resistant to a class of antibiotics, known as Carbapenems, which are used when all other types of antibiotics have failed.

-Explain what an antibiotic is Identify what circumstances antibiotics are used in and describe the effects they have on micro-organisms.
+Explain what an antibiotic is.
+Identify what circumstances antibiotics are used in and describe the effects they have on micro-organisms.

 (4 marks)